 Myths About Schizophrenia

 It can be easy to draw conclusions about people who suffer from schizophrenia.
 People often believe negative things about schizophrenia, but many of the things you hear about it are myths.
-Common myths about schizophrenia include:
+The myths of schizophrenia come from a number of sources, including:

 1. People with schizophrenia have multiple personalities.